-The total remuneration paid in 2015 to members of ArcelorMittal's senior management listed in "-Corporate governance" (including Mr. Lakshmi N. Mittal in his capacity as Chief Executive Officer) was \$5.4 million in base salary and other benefits paid in cash (such as health, life insurance, lunch allowances, financial services, gasoline and car allowance) and \$4.9 million in short-term performance-related variable remuneration consisting of a bonus linked to the Company's 2014 results.
+The total remuneration paid in 2016 to members of ArcelorMittal's senior management listed in "Directors, senior management and employees - Directors and senior management" (including Mr. Lakshmi N. Mittal in his capacity as CEO) was \$10.5 million in base salary and other benefits paid in cash (such as health, other insurances, lunch allowances, financial services, gasoline and car allowance) and \$2 million in short-term performancerelated variable remuneration consisting of a bonus linked to the Company's 2015 results.

-During 2015, approximately \$ 300,000 was accrued by ArcelorMittal to provide pension benefits to senior management (other than Mr. Mittal).
+During 2016, approximately \$900,000 was accrued by ArcelorMittal to provide pension benefits to senior management (other than Mr. Mittal).

-No loans or advances to ArcelorMittal's senior management were made during 2015, and no such loans or advances were outstanding as of December 31, 2015.

-The following table shows the remuneration received by the Chief Executive Officer and the GMB members as determined by the ARCG Committee in relation to 2015 and 2014, including all remuneration components.
+No loans or advances to ArcelorMittal's senior management were made during 2016, and no such loans or advances were outstanding as of December 31, 2016.
+The following table shows the remuneration received by the CEO, the CFO and the Executive Officers as determined by the ARCG Committee in relation to 2016 and by the CEO and the other GMB members (including the CFO) in relation to 2015, including all remuneration components.